 How to Harvest & Use It

 Harvest the outer most leaves from the base on a regular basis to keep plants productive.
-You can use these tender leaves raw or cooked wherever you'd normally use spinach.
+You can use these tender leaves raw or cooked wherever you'd normally use chard or spinach.
+Here are 17 recipes from Martha Stewart that feature chard.